sb53systems/G-Code-Flow-Temperature-Controller/README.md

 # License

-This project is open source and contributions are welcome.
+This project is licensed under the MIT License.

 # About this Repository
 ### By Salim BELAYEL.